This post may contain affiliate links. Please read our disclosure policy.

 - Preheat the oven to 415°F. Remove the steak from the fridge 30 minutes prior to cooking, this is to bring the steak to room temperature and ensure your cooking times are more accurate.
 Season all sides liberally with salt and pepper.
 This can be done while your steak comes to room temp.

-- Add 1-2 tablespoons of oil to an oven-safe cast iron skillet and turn the heat up high, allowing the skillet to become very hot.
+- Add 1 tablespoon of oil (all you need is a very light coating) to an oven-safe cast iron skillet and turn the heat up high, allowing the skillet to become very hot.
 Twirl the pan to distribute oil as it heats.
 Once the oil starts to smoke, place the filets face down and sear undisturbed for 2 minutes.
 Flip the filets and sear for an additional 2 minutes.
 This will give your filets a nice seared edge.

 - Optionally add some herb butter and a whole garlic clove/herbs to the pan before transferring it to the oven.
 The butter will melt and the herbs will season the pan drippings for a later step.
 Transfer your skillet directly to the oven.
 [WARNING] skillet may be hot, handle it with oven mitts.
 For rare, bake for 4 minutes.
 Medium rare, 5-6 minutes.
 Medium, 6-7 minutes.
 Medium well, 8-9 minutes.
 Remember, depending on the size of the steak, the more or less time it will take.
 This recipe is ideal for an 8-10 ounce portion, roughly 1.5-2 inches thick.